 The question is, how do you fund your child’s educational path?
 In 2016-17, state college tuitions were averaging $20,090 per year and private colleges, $45,370.2 Student loans will continue to play an increasing role in funding most future college educations, but planning and resourcefulness go a long way toward alleviating financial pressures.
 Additionally, any advice list has to begin with an “It’s Never Too Early to Start Putting Money Aside” message.

 By looking at the future, you’re improving it

 Monitor your financial plans at least annually.
 Many government limits, including income ceilings and tax allowances, do change over time – often for the better.
-The most important thing is to plan with optimism for your family’s future, and remember that the more time you give the savings to work, the more options you’ll be making possible for your kids.
+The most important thing is to save money for kids’ college and to plan with optimism for your family’s future.
+Remember that the more time you give the savings to work, the more options you’ll be making possible for your kids.

 Guardian, its subsidiaries, agents, and employees do not provide tax, legal, or accounting advice.
 Consult your tax, legal, or accounting professional regarding your individual situation.

 A 529 plan is a tax-advantaged savings plan issued and operated by the state or educational institution that helps facilitate savings for college.

 Cash accumulations in whole life comes from dividends.
 Dividends are not guaranteed.
 They are declared annually by Guardian’s Board of Directors.